NHERI-SimCenter/R2DExamples/E4OpenSeesPyFEM/README.rst

    The random variable panel will be left empty for this example.

-#. **RES** The analysis outputs for the selected buildings are show in the figure below.
-In the given earthquake scenario, the buildings are mostly likely in no damage or minor damage (Damage State 1 or 2 per HAZUS) with under 5% expected loss ratios.
+#. **RES** The analysis outputs for the selected buildings are shown in the figure below.

    .. figure:: figures/r2dt-0004-RES.png
       :width: 600px